postgres/pgweb/docs/batch.rst

 ftp/spider_ftp.py
 -----------------
 This script needs to be run on the *ftp server*, not on the webserver.
-It will generate a python pickle file that should then be copied to the webserver to serve as the basis for the ftp browser (so it's not required to sync the entire ftp site to the webserver).
-The copying of the pickle file is not included in the script.
+It will generate a python pickle file that is then automatically uploaded to the webserver, which will write it down (thus, this is the one directory where the webserver does need write permissions).
+The IP address of the machine(s) allowed to upload the ftp pickle are defined in settings.FTP_MASTERS.

 moderation/moderation_report.py
 -------------------------------